codecop/DungeonEscape-Refactoring-Kata/C/Readme.txt

 * 1h Simplifying/modularity, split and extract.
     - two scenarios with forks in them
     - one scenario with extra logic in method
+* 1h Fooling around, rename again and again, extract fork.
+No more ideas.